Dan Altavilla: San Diego Padres

 On August 30, 2020, the Mariners traded Altavilla, Austin Nola, and Austin Adams to the San Diego Padres for Ty France, Taylor Trammell, Andrés Muñoz, and Luis Torrens.
-In 9 appearances for San Diego, he was 1–1 with a 3.12 ERA.
+In 9 appearances for San Diego, Altavilla was 1–1 with a 3.12 ERA.

 On April 17, 2021, Altavilla was placed on the 10-day injured list with right elbow inflammation.
-Through 2 games, Altavilla recorded a 6.75 ERA.
+In two games, Altavilla recorded a 6.75 ERA.
 He was later transferred to the 60-day injured list on May 28.
 On June 29, Altavilla underwent Tommy John surgery, ending his 2021 season.
 On November 3, the Padres outrighted him to Triple-A. That same day, Altavilla elected free agency.

 Boston Red Sox

 On March 16, 2022, Altavilla was reported to have agreed to a two-year minor league contract with the Boston Red Sox; the signing was confirmed by the team on March 30.
 He did not make an appearance for the organization in 2022 as he continued to rehabilitate from surgery.

-In 2023, Altavilla made 8 appearance split between the rookie–level Florida Complex League Red Sox and High–A Greenville Drive, posting a cumulative 3.00 ERA with seven strikeouts in 12 innings of work.
+In 2023, Altavilla made 8 appearance split between the rookie–level Florida Complex League Red Sox and High-A Greenville Drive, posting a cumulative 3.00 ERA with seven strikeouts in 12 innings of work.
 On August 15, Altavilla was released by the Red Sox organization.

 Kansas City Royals

 On December 6, 2023, Altavilla signed a minor league contract with the Kansas City Royals that included an invitation to spring training.
-In 24 games for the Triple–A Omaha Storm Chasers, he recorded a 2.63 ERA with 30 strikeouts and 3 saves across 27 1/3 innings pitched.
+In 24 games for the Triple-A Omaha Storm Chasers, he recorded a 2.63 ERA with 30 strikeouts and 3 saves across 27 1/3 innings pitched.
 On June 10, 2024, the Royals selected Altavilla's contract, adding him to their active roster.
-Two days later, he made his first start for the Royals, allowing six runs in the first inning before being relieved of duties after recording one out.
-Altavilla was placed on the injured list with a right oblique strain on June 20, and transferred to the 60–day injured list on July 5.
-On September 5, the team activated Altavilla from the IL, and subsequently designated him for assignment.
+Two days later, he made his first start for the Royals, allowing six runs while recording only one out in the first inning.
+He was placed on the injured list with a right oblique strain on June 20, and transferred to the 60-day injured list on July 5.
+On September 5, the team activated Altavilla from the IL and subsequently designated him for assignment.
 He cleared waivers and was sent outright to Omaha on September 7.
 Altavilla elected free agency on October 2.